md-rifatkhan/falling_game/README.md

 ![Falling Object Game Demo](src/record.gif)

-This GIF shows the basic gameplay where objects fall from the top of the screen, and the player moves the paddle to catch them.

 ## Features

 - **Random Object Spawning:** Objects fall from random positions at the top of the screen.